psnact/SimplePresenter/QUICKSTART.md

 2. **Test before service**
    - Verify projection window on second screen
-   - Check streaming connection
+   - Check that all displays show correctly
-   - Test VDO.Ninja if using remote video

 3. **During service**
    - Use playlist for structure
    - Press Esc to clear overlays between items
-   - Monitor both projection and livestream
+   - Monitor both projection and secondary output

 4. **After service**
-   - Stop streaming
    - Save any changes to playlist
    - Close application